philosophyarendtdemocracy

 Instead, she found a bureaucrat.

-Eichmann displayed “an extraordinary shallowness” and an “inability to think from the standpoint of somebody else.”
+Eichmann displayed "an extraordinary shallowness" and "an inability to think from the standpoint of somebody else."
 He spoke in clichés.
-He couldn’t construct an original sentence.
+He couldn't construct an original sentence.
+When asked to explain his actions, he reached for stock phrases and empty platitudes—the verbal equivalent of a form letter.
 He organized deportations not out of volcanic hatred but out of careerism, conformity, and an utter absence of reflection.

 This was Arendt's most disturbing discovery: "The sad truth is that most evil is done by people who never make up their minds to be good or evil."